 (ii) whether the offender has committed previous offences and, if so, the number of previous offences that the offender has committed;

-(f) prescribe the method and the means by which any fines imposed are to be paid and collected, or recovered.
+(f) prescribe the method and the means by which any fines imposed are to be paid and collected, or recovered;

+(g) contain provisions that are necessary or convenient for dealing with matters concerning the transition from the Local Government (Miscellaneous Provisions) Act 1960 sections 375, 377, 378, 379 and 380, before they were deleted by the Building Act 2011 section 153(2), to the provisions of this Act, including the regulations.

+[Section 9.61 amended by No. 24 of 2011 s.
+166(3).]

 9.62.
 Governor may give directions as consequence of making an order

 (1) Where under this Act the Governor makes an order, the Governor may, either then or subsequently, by order, give any directions the Governor thinks necessary to give effect to the order.